UniversalDataTool/udt-format/README.md

 each data asset (image, video, document etc.)

 > In the [filesystem proposal](https://github.com/UniversalDataTool/udt-format/blob/master/proposals/filesystem.md) samples
-> are saved to separate files with the format `sample-<SAMPLE_ID>.json`, but Sample Objects are within a dataset file.
+> are saved to separate files with the format `sample-<SAMPLE_ID>.json`, but usually Sample Objects are within a dataset file.

 ## Principles